zhangyinglong/MSWebApp/README.md

                                 };
                                 version = "3.4.6";
                                 sync = "n",
-                                initdown = "y"
+                                initdown = "y",
+                                files: {}
 }
 ```

-e.g: you want visit  `index.html` in this module,
+Visit  `index.html` in this module:

-URL shoule be: `http://[MSWebApp webApp].fullURL.host/vueModule/enter.tpl?a=b`
+Shoule use: `http://[MSWebApp webApp].fullURL.host/vueModule/enter.tpl?a=b`

-Why the host of URL shoule same as [MSWebApp webApp].fullURL.host, because i suggest use the Independent server to do this, it's the rule, you must comply with it.
+Why the URL's host same as [MSWebApp webApp].fullURL.host: Suggest use Independent server to do this.

 ## Example project